openxla/stablehlo/docs/spec_draft.md

 `%0` → `%1` → `%2` → `%3` → `%4` → `return` or `%3` → `%0` → `%1` → `%2` → `%4`
 → `return`.

-More formally, a **StableHLO run** is a combination of: 1) a StableHLO program,
+More formally, a **StableHLO process** is a combination of:
-2) operation statuses (not executed yet, already executed), and 3) intermediate values that the run is working on.
-The run starts with input values to the `main` function, progresses through the graph of ops updating operation statuses and intermediate values and finishes with output values.
+1) a StableHLO program, 2) operation statuses (not executed yet, already executed), and 3) intermediate values that the process is working on.
+The process starts with input values to the `main` function, progresses through the graph of ops updating operation statuses and intermediate values and finishes with output values.
 Further formalization is TBD.

 ### Parallel execution

 StableHLO programs can be executed in parallel, organized into a 2D grid of `num_replicas` by `num_partitions` which both have type `ui32`.

-In the **StableHLO grid**, `num_replicas * num_partitions` of StableHLO runs are happening at the same time.
-Each run has a unique `run_id = (replica_id, partition_id)`, where `replica_id ∊ replica_ids = [0, ..., num_replicas-1]` and
+In the **StableHLO grid**, `num_replicas * num_partitions` of StableHLO
+processes are executing at the same time.
+Each process has a unique `process_id = (replica_id, partition_id)`, where `replica_id ∊ replica_ids = [0, ..., num_replicas-1]` and
 `partition_id ∊ partition_ids = [0, ..., num_partitions-1]` which both have
 type `ui32`.
-The size of the grid is known statically for every program, and the position within the grid is known statically for every run.
+The size of the grid is known statically for every program, and the position within the grid is known statically for every process.

 Within the grid, the programs can all be the same (in the "Single Program, Multiple Data" style), can all be different (in the "Multiple Program, Multiple Data" style) or something in between.
 Each program has access to its position within the grid via the `replica_id` and `partition_id` ops.

-Within the grid, the runs are mostly independent from each other - they have separate operation statuses, separate input/intermediate/output values and most of the ops are executed separately between runs, with the exception of a small number of collective ops described below.
+Within the grid, the processes are mostly independent from each other - they have separate operation statuses, separate input/intermediate/output values and most of the ops are executed separately between processes, with the exception of a small number of collective ops described below.

-Given that execution of most of the ops is only using values from the same run, it is usually unambiguous to refer to these values by their names.
-However, when describing semantics of collective ops, that is insufficient, and we use the notation `name<run_id>` to refer to the value `name` within a particular `run_id`.
+Given that execution of most of the ops is only using values from the same process, it is usually unambiguous to refer to these values by their names.
+However, when describing semantics of collective ops, that is insufficient, and we use the notation `name<process_id>` to refer to the value `name` within a particular process.
 (From what perspective, unqualified `name` can be viewed as a shorthand for `name<replica_id(), partition_id()>`).

-The execution order across runs is implementation-defined, except for the synchronization introduced by collective ops as described below.
+The execution order across processes is implementation-defined, except for the synchronization introduced by collective ops as described below.

 ### Collective ops

 There are five collective ops in StableHLO: `all_gather`, `all_reduce`, `all_to_all`, `collective_permute` and `reduce_scatter`.
-All these ops split the runs in the StableHLO grid into **StableHLO run groups** and execute a joint computation within each run group, independently from other run groups.
+All these ops split the processes in the StableHLO grid into **StableHLO process groups** and execute a joint computation within each process group, independently from other process groups.

-For all runs within each run group, collective ops introduce a synchronization barrier, i.e. the execution of a collective op in all these runs doesn't start until the execution of all these runs reaches the op.
-Further formalization, e.g. elaborating on what it means for execution to reach an op and what happens to a run group if this doesn't happen, is TBD.
+For all processes within each process group, collective ops introduce a synchronization barrier, i.e. the execution of a collective op in all these processes doesn't start until the execution of all these processes reaches the op.
+Further formalization, e.g. elaborating on what it means for execution to reach an op and what happens to a process group if it doesn't happen, is TBD.

-If the run group involves cross-partition communication, i.e. there are runs in the run group whose partition ids are different, then execution of the collective op needs a **StableHLO channel**, and the collective op must provide a positive `channel_id` of type `si64`.
+If the process group involves cross-partition communication, i.e. there are processes in the process group whose partition ids are different, then execution of the collective op needs a **StableHLO channel**, and the collective op must provide a positive `channel_id` of type `si64`.
 Further formalization, e.g. where these channel ids are coming from and how they are synchronized between programs, is TBD.
 Cross-replica communication doesn't need channels.

 The computations performed by the collective ops are specific to individual ops and are described in individual op sections below.
-However, the strategies by which the grid is split into run groups are shared between these ops and are described in this section.
+However, the strategies by which the grid is split into process groups are shared between these ops and are described in this section.
 More formally, StableHLO supports the following four strategies.

-1) **cross_replica** (as in "only cross-replica communications will be happening within each run group").
+1) **cross_replica** (as in "only cross-replica communications will be happening within each process group").
 This strategy takes `replica_groups` - a list of lists of replica ids - and computes a Cartesian product of `replica_groups` by `partition_ids`. `replica_groups` must have unique elements and cover all `replica_ids`.
 More formally: